Updated 14 August 2019

 The Canon C100 is popular with professionals, and an obvious next step for Canon DSLR users, though it only records 1080p HD.
+You can pick up the Mark I version used at a bargain price.

-If you want a Canon cinema camera with 4K recording you’ll need the more expensive Canon C200 or C300 MkII.
+If you want a Canon cinema camera with 4K recording you’ll need the much more expensive Canon C200 or C300 MkII.

 The Sony FS5 is lighter and more ergonomic than the C100 and can shoot 240fps slow motion HD and 4K.
 It has a better viewfinder but its video autofocus isn’t as advanced.